lightbend/cloudflow/examples/spark-sensors/README.md

 ## Spark based Cloudflow Application

 ### Problem Definition

-### Sub projects
+In this application we use a an ingress to generate random data from a set of virtual sensors, use Spark to emit moving average values for each sensor id and the report the values to the console egress.

-### Example Deployment example on GKE
+### Example Deployment on GKE

 Steps:

-1) Make sure you have installed a gke cluster and you are running Cloudflow (check https://github.com/lightbend/cloudflow-installer for more).
+* Make sure you have installed a gke cluster and you are running Cloudflow (check https://github.com/lightbend/cloudflow-installer for more).
 Make sure you have access to your cluster: